The NOIM form

 Other choices are widower or widow if your previous spouse died.
 Widow for a woman whose husband died, and Widower for a man whose wife died.

-Annulment if your marriage was dissolved through a legal annulment – This is a very rare scenario.
+Annulment if your marriage was dissolved through a legal annulment – a very rare scenario.

 Check your birth certificate.
 You may have always believed you were born in “Sydney”, but perhaps your birth certificate lists “Darlinghurst” as your birthplace.
 You and I know this is kind of the same thing, because – yes Darlinghurst is in Sydney.
 But official departments in Cambodia, for example, may not know this.
 If your marriage certificates and forms, closely match your birth certificate, you are less likely to encounter difficulties in the future.
 Who knows what the future may bring.
 Let’s not create any potential room for grief.